 Note: The rest of this article assumes you are familiar with Parseur basics.
-Click here to get started if not.
+If not, click here to get started.

 How to extract text and parse email attachments?

-When sending an email with attachments, Parseur will create a separate document for each attachment.
-You can then create a template for those attachments, like you would do for any document in Parseur.
+When sending an email with attachments, Parseur will create a separate document for each supported attachment format by default.
+You can then create a template for those attachments like you would for any document in Parseur.

 How to access the attachment in its original (binary) format?

-The Attachments Extra Field allows to download attachments in their original format.
+The Attachments Metadata Field allows downloading attachments in their original format.

 The Attachments field is not enabled by default.
-Enable the Attachments field in your Parseur mailbox options, under the Fields > Extra Fields section:
+Enable the Attachments field in your Parseur mailbox options, under the Fields > Metadata Fields section:

 Note: To add the Attachments field to already processed documents, reprocess those documents after enabling the field.

 From now on, all documents that you process will contain a new Attachments entry.
-Attachments entry is a list of objects, each attachment object has 4 properties:
+The Attachments field is a list of objects, and each attachment object has 6 properties:

 name: The name of the file